toio/toio.py/README.md

 ### Get the cube location (using notification)

 You can receive notifications from the cube by registering a notification handler with `register_notification_handler()`.
 Notifications are per each characteristic.
-A notification handler registered with `ToioCoreCube.api.id_information.register_notification_handler()` receives receive only notifications from the read sensor.
+A notification handler that registered with `ToioCoreCube.api.id_information.register_notification_handler()` receives only notifications from the read sensor.

 The following code reads the ID by notification.